-Language does not require words; physical gestures, for instance, constitute body-language.
-Any signs when used in any way to communicate, and especially when they are consistently organized into a whole, is potentially a language; and anything that a BEING recognizes, to that BEING through that recognition, is a SIGN of that which is recognized.
-Languages evolve organically and pragmatically.
-The meaning of words, for instance, branches through their daily use.
+Language does not require words.
+Any SIGNS when used in any way to communicate are a LANGUAGE; and anything a BEING recognizes, through that recognition, to that BEING is a SIGN of that which is recognized.
+Languages then evolve organically and pragmatically, the meaning in them, of words, silece, gestures, prosody etc., continuously developing through daily use and disuse.

-To more readily be able to discuss signs, and semiosis, Kant used the greek word 'noumenon' to refer to their underlying actualtity, to what he called the 'thing-in-itself'.
-Any entity, inanimate or animate, is a NOUMENON that can be recognized.
+To more readily be able to discuss SIGNS, Kant used the greek word 'noumenon' to refer to their underlying actuality, to what he called the 'thing-in-itself'.
+Any entity, inanimate or animate, is a NOUMENON that can be RECOGNIZED.

-While EXPRESSION is individual and shared, language is social and specific; a mutually recognized system of EXPRESSION used to convey information.
-Both refer to signs recognized through the process of BIOSEMIOSIS.
+EXPRESSION is individual and shared; LANGUAGE is social and specific, "a mutually recognized system of EXPRESSION used to convey information".
+Both refer to SIGNS recognized through the process of BIOSEMIOSIS.

-BEINGS learn fluency of EXPRESSION and language through their ONTOGENY, from individuation at 'conception' to maturation and death.
-Our words naturally refer to our experience and understanding, but defining words such as 'intelligence', 'language', 'feeling', and 'perception' exclusively in this way hobbles their use, and through their broadcasting drills an anthropocentrism into everyday thought and conversation.
+BEINGS learn fluency of EXPRESSION and LANGUAGE, during their ONTOGENY; from their individuation at 'conception' to maturation and death.
+Our words then naturally refer to our experience and understanding.
+However, defining words such as, 'intelligence', 'language', 'feeling', and 'perception', exclusively in this way hobbles their use, and through their broadcasting drills anthropocentrism into everyday thought and conversation.

-As classically defined, an EXPRESSION is anything that might be understood, and therefore refers to any aspect of a NOUMENON, static or dynamic, that might be perceived as having significance, whether or not it is..
+As classically defined, an EXPRESSION is anything that might be understood.
+Here it refers to any aspect of a NOUMENON, static or dynamic, that might be perceived as having significance, whether or not it actually is. .

 EXPERIENCE — Exosemiotic reaction.
 Data generated by sensory receptors in response to input A.